AlyshaJohnson/green-quiz/README.md

 Throughout project as developing quiz

 The development of this app was conducted on Google Chrome, therefore extensive testing was conducted on this broswer.
-This was used as a benchmark against Firefox, IE and Safari.
+This was used as a benchmark against Firefox and Safari.

 The elements of testing conducted on each browser are:
 - User Experience - what does the quiz look like; is the flow through the quiz the same; are all elements where they are expected?
 - Functionality - do the buttons work as expected; does the question counter count?
 - Performance - how responsive is the site?
 - Other - this includes spelling and grammatical errors.

+The user experience is consistent on Chrome, Firefox and Safari.
+The instruction videos in Safari do not load - this bug has been captured.

 Responsive design is important, CSS code had to be amended and adjusted to make sure the app could work on a number of devices.
 There were a number of user experience bugs that were produced when testing.
 These have now been fixed in the code.